≡ Menu

 What is sesamoid disease?

-Sesamoid is a disease in dogs, horses and other large animals that actually has three different names: Sesamoiditis, sesamoid degeneration and sesamoid disease.
-Sure, they’re almost the same, but we just thought you should know them all!
+Sesamoid is a disease in dogs, horses, and other large animals that has three different names: Sesamoiditis, sesamoid degeneration, and sesamoid disease.
+They’re almost the same, but we thought you should know them all!

 Sesamoid Defined:

-A Sesamoid this is actually a small bone that connects joints, often in paws.
-When an animal has sesamoid disease, it means those bones are degenerating or wearing out.
-As a result, it impacts how all the surrounding bone (like the patella), tendon, ligament, cartilage and the joint capsule interact.
+A Sesamoid is a tiny bone that connects joints, often in paws.
+When an animal has sesamoid disease, bones are degenerating or wearing out.
+As a result, it impacts how all the surrounding bone (like the patella), tendon, ligament, cartilage, and joint capsule interact.
 When the sesamoid goes out, the whole thing is prone to problems!

 What happens in sesamoid disease?

-Dog breeds such as a Rottweiler or a Mastiff, will be more prone to get it than smaller dog breeds such as many terriers or spaniels.
-But, to be honest, this is a pretty misunderstood disease and veterinarians and medical researchers still have a lot to learn about what actually happens and why.
+The sesamoid is a joint disease that causes lameness, particularly in the front feet (though it can also impact the back feet).
+It will be difficult for a dog to walk due to degenerative joint problems.
+Chronic sesamoiditis is more likely to affect big dogs or horses.
+As far as dogs go, dog breeds, such as a Rottweiler or a Mastiff, will be more prone to get it than smaller dog breeds, such as many terriers or spaniels.
+But, honestly, this is a pretty misunderstood disease, and veterinarians and medical researchers still have much to learn about what happens and why.

 With that said…

-Sometimes you won’t even know that something is wrong, but of course in many you will notice.
+Sometimes, you won’t even know something is wrong, but you will notice it in many ways.
 Your first clue will be that your dog or horse will likely begin to exhibit problems while walking.
-He/she may also have swelling near the joint or thickened joints.
-He/she could have osteoarthritis as well.
+They may also have swelling near the joint or thickened joints.
+They could have osteoarthritis as well.

 But we should reiterate…

-There’s still a lot of research to be done, so it’s kind of unclear if osteoarthritis is a secondary condition or a primary condition; we just know it’s common for a pet to have both!
-Also, your pet may have a bone fracture and is definitely going to have some pain.
+There’s still a lot of research to be done, so it’s unclear if osteoarthritis is a secondary or a primary condition; we just know it’s common for a pet to have both!
+Also, your pet may have a bone fracture and will have some pain.

 Diagnosis & Treatment Options of Sesamoid Disease in Dogs